 We believe that a merger is in the best interests of all our patients and that together we will be in a stronger position to care for our patients and meet the needs of the communities we serve.

-A merger helps us provide a sustainable service for patients into the future.
+A merger will help us provide a sustainable service for patients into the future.
 The pooling of administrative and statutory functions will help us concentrate on the care of our patients and not paperwork.

-Please see below some frequently asked questions regarding our proposed merger.
+Please see below some frequently asked questions regarding our merger.

 Frequently Asked Questions